Eugene Garfield: Honors and awards

+Garfield was honored with the Award of Merit from the Association for Information Science and Technology in 1975.

-Garfield was awarded the John Price Wetherill Medal in 1984 and Derek de Solla Price Memorial Medal in 1984, and the Miles Conrad Award in 1985.
+He was awarded the John Price Wetherill Medal in 1984, the Derek de Solla Price Memorial Medal in 1984, and the Miles Conrad Award in 1985.
 He was also awarded the Richard J. Bolte Sr. Award in 2007.
 He was elected to the American Philosophical Society that same year.

 The Association for Library and Information Science Education has a fund for doctoral research through an award named after Garfield.

 Criticism

 Writing in Physiology News, No. 69, Winter 2007, David Colquhoun of the Department of Pharmacology, University College London, described the "impact factor," a method for comparing scholarly journals, as "the invention of Eugene Garfield, a man who has done enormous harm to true science."
 Colquhoun ridiculed C. Hoeffel's assertion that Garfield's impact factor "has the advantage of already being in existence and is, therefore, a good technique for scientific evaluation" by saying, "you can't get much dumber than that.
 It is a 'good technique' because it is already in existence?
 There is something better.
 Read the papers."